cjpcool/VGMGC/Readme.md

 # VGMGC

-This is the code of paper: Variational Graph Generator for Multi-View Graph Clustering
+This is the code of paper: Variational Graph Generator for Multi-View Graph Clustering.

 # Requirements